Murchison Falls National Park Map

 - Have light long-sleeved shirts and long trousers

-- A hat also will protect you from strong scorching sunlight
+- A hat also will protect you from strong, scorching sunlight

 - Have comfortable and light hiking shoes

-- Move with some drinking water like 2 liters
+- Move with some drinking water, like 2 liters

-- Don’t forget a sunscreen
+- Don’t forget sunscreen

-- Park insect repellents since some areas especially around Albert delta might be having biting insects.
+- Park insect repellents since some areas, especially around Albert Delta, might be having biting insects.

 Lodges & Accommodation in Murchison Falls Park

-For travelers planning their safari to Uganda’s Murchison Falls National Park, there are several Uganda safari lodges and hotels around the park that they can consider for their accommodation based on their budget in the following categories;
+Uganda safari lodges and hotels around the park that they can consider for their accommodation-based

 - Budget safari lodges,